skmin-lab/unixmd/docs/source/quick_start.rst

 - NACME

-This file gives the nonadiabatic coupling matrix elements.
+This file shows the nonadiabatic coupling matrix elements.
 You can check that there are finite values when the particle passes the avoided crossing.

 .. code-block:: bash